The purpose of this course is to enable the participants to use restraints safely.

-Restraints are any actions or devices that healthcare workers use to restrict a patient’s freedom in any way.1 The decision to use physical restraints is made by the doctor, or RN using protocols, who follows up with the doctor.
-It is never OK for a CNA or HHA to start restraints without direction from a higher level professional.
+Restraints are any actions or devices healthcare workers use to restrict a patient’s freedom (Scheepmans et al., 2017).
+The doctor, or RN using protocols, who follows up with the doctor, decides to use physical restraints.
+It is never OK for a CNA or HHA to start restraints without direction from a higher-level professional.

-Certain conditions may make restraint use necessary when caring for patients for their own safety:
+Certain conditions may make restraint use necessary when caring for patients for their safety:

-Underlying conditions that may make restraint use necessary include2:
+Underlying conditions that may make restraint use necessary include:

-When taking care of agitated patients, other methods of de-escalation should be tried.
-De-escalation means to take action to try to keep the agitation from increasing.
+Other methods of de-escalation should be tried when caring for agitated patients.
+De-escalation means taking action to try to keep the agitation from increasing.
 Restraints should be the last resort.
-The use of restraints when caring for patients in the healthcare setting can have negative consequences for both the patients and staff.
+Using restraints when caring for patients in healthcare can negatively affect patients and staff.
 Consequences can be physical, social and psychological.